Monday through Friday

 Select Register My Vehicle and complete the required fields -- specifically your vehicle description and license plate number.

-J. Temporary or Special Permit - If a vehicle, other than the one with the parking permit, is parking on campus, a free temporary permit must be obtained from Parking Services and displayed from the rearview mirror of the alternate vehicle.
+J. Temporary or Special Permit - If a vehicle, other than the one with the parking permit, is parking on campus, a temporary permit must be obtained from Parking Services and displayed from the rearview mirror of the alternate vehicle.

 1. Temporary parking is assigned based on the lot for which the purchased permit is valid.